MetPX/sarracenia/doc/Admin.rst

   sarra@boule:~/.config/sarra/sarra$

 The file has the suffix 'off' so that it will not be invoked by default when the entire sarra configuration is started.
-One can still start the file when it is in the off setting, by specifying the path (in this case, it is in the current directory) so initially have 'off' files while debugging the settings.
+One can still start the file when it is in the off setting, by specifying the path (in this case, it is in the current directory).
+So initially have 'off' files while debugging the settings.
 As the configuration is working properly, rename it to so that it will be used on startup::

   sarra@boule:~/.config/sarra/sarra$ mv dd.off dd.conf